luciangreen/listprologinterpreter/README.md

 lpiverify4.pl - A verify program for List Prolog Interpreter grammar.pl - Adds List Prolog grammars listprolog.pl - Loads necessary files at start - see lpiverify4.pl for examples

+Read Me

+Please read "Setting up a VPS with TextToBr.txt" to set up a VPS with TextToBr.